This is the featured image of the Make Your Drum Sounds Lo-Fi blog article.

 ~Drum Group - Processed With Reverb and Compressor

-Bit crusher for Lo-Fi sound
+Bit Crusher for Lo-Fi Sound

 Let's hear the results and compare the unprocessed and processed versions of our drums, as well as the full processed mix.